 Net Assets With Donor Restrictions - Net assets subject to donor- (or certain grantor-) imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other program or events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that the resources be maintained in perpetuity.
 KIPP KC reports contributions restricted by donors as increases in net assets without donor restrictions if the restrictions expire (that is, when a stipulated time restriction ends or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
 All other donor-restricted contributions are reported as increases in net assets with donor restrictions, depending on the nature of the restrictions.
-When a restrictions and reported in the statements of activities as net assets released from restrictions.
-See Note 5 for the detail of activity and balance as of June 30, 2023.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+See Note 5 for the detail of activity and balance as of June 30, 2024.